PixelsCommander/Download-File-JS/README.md

 ---------------

 - Avoids stupid blank screens after file starts downloading in Chrome, Safari.
 - Ignores content type by using virtual link with "download" attribute.
-So file will be downloaded even if file`s content type says browser to show file`s content in new window.
+So file will be downloaded even if files content type says browser to show file`s content in new window.
 This allows to download PNGs, HTMLs and so on.